 7th and 8th Grade:

 Students continue learning the mechanics of singing and theory but also delve into the history of music and appreciation as listeners.
 While this course explores Gregorian chant, more time is spent on reading modern musical notation, understanding rhythms, and working toward singing polyphony.
-Students will have a major presentation to their class on a piece of historic Catholic music: its origins, composer, text, etc. Objective: Students should leave this class able to sing in a variety of musical styles, able to read music well, with basic knowledge of the history of (mostly Catholic) music and able to appreciate it both liturgically and in casual listening. |
+Students will have a major presentation to their class on a piece of historic Catholic music: its origins, composer, text, etc.

 Art